Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 A User Flow is essentially a sequence of onboarding steps.
 Once these steps are satisfied, the external user is permitted into the tenant as a B2B user automatically.

-# Azure B2B Self-Service Sign-Up Steps
+# Self Service Sign Up Steps

 A high-level overview of these steps is outlined here: